opentensor/developer-docs/docs/subtensor-nodes/subtensor-error-messages.md

 ### Description

-your coldkey is set to be swapped.
+Your coldkey is set to be swapped.
 No transfer operations are possible.

 ## Custom error: 1